mario-areias/blog/content/post/my-thoughts-covidapp/index.md

 From looking at the app, is not really trivial to figure out what is the difference in the protocols and I couldn't find any papers regarding the version `1`.

-The biggest problem I see for this app is the quality of the data stored in the app (and eventually uploaded to the cloud).
+The biggest problem I managed to find is the quality of the data stored in the app (and eventually uploaded to the cloud).
 One of the privacy protections COVIDSafe implements is the generation of a `tempId` (a temporary ID that is generated in the server to avoid user tracking), according to the whitepaper `tempId` is the conjuction of `UserID`, `start time` and `expire time` (encrypted in the same blob) plus IV and Authentication tag.

 The Android app is clueless about this format, since the server encrypts this information using a symetrical algorithm `AES-256-GCM`, the app can't verify the `tempId` authenticity and therefore its trustworthiness.
 From the app perspective, `tempId` is just a bunch of random characters.
 The fact the bluetooh handshake has no authentication - besides checking a hardcoded UUID - makes replay attack very easy to pull out.